alumae/kaldi-gstreamer-server/README.md

 Changelog
 ---------
+  * 2016-10-06: added a sample conf for Librispeech models and the corresponding model download script (thanks to @skoocda)

   * 2015-12-04: added a link to the Dockerfile.

   * 2015-06-30: server now uses the recently added "full final results" functionality of gst-kaldi-nnet2-online.